Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 Blue Velvet Shrimp for sale #ad

-These shrimp love to eat algae and will spend their time grazing on any growing in your aquarium, on décor, and such.
-They grow to 1.5-2 inches and can be kept by beginners in a minimum tank size of 5-10 gallons.
+These shrimp love grazing on algae growing on tank décor and surfaces, helping maintain cleanliness.
+They grow to 1.5-2 inches and are beginner-friendly, requiring a minimum tank size of 5-10 gallons.

 Blue Tiger Shrimp